Poor Millionaires (1936 film)

 Poor Millionaires (Swedish: Stackars miljonärer) is a 1936 Swedish comedy film directed by Ragnar Arvedson and Tancred Ibsen and starring Adolf Jahr, Anna Olin and Ernst Eklund.
 The film's sets were designed by the art director Manne Runsten.
 It is based on the 1934 novel Three Men in the Snow by Erich Kästner.

 Synopsis

-An unemployed engineer wins a competition, first prize of which is a vacation to a luxury resort in the mountains.
+An unemployed engineer wins a competition, first prize is a vacation to a luxury resort in the mountains.